-The BIAL Award was created in 1984 with the aim of encouraging and promoting highly influential works in the area of medical research.
-The award has since been awarded biannually, enjoying the support and collaboration of the President of the Republic, the Council of Rectors of the Portuguese Universities and the Portuguese Medical Association.
+The BIAL Award was created in 1984 to encourage and promote highly influential works in the area of medical research.
+Since then the award has been granted every two years, enjoying the support and collaboration of the President of the Republic, the Council of Rectors of Portuguese Universities and the Portuguese Medical Association.

-The BIAL Award in Biomedicine was created in 2017 to extend the scope of the BIAL Foundation’s activity and to recognise the most notable and relevant discoveries in that field.
-This new award, which is worth three hundred thousand Euros, will be awarded for the first time in 2019 and aims to recognise a work of a biomedical nature with high quality and scientific relevance results published as of 1 January 2010.
+The BIAL Award in Biomedicine was created in 2018 to extend the scope of the BIAL Foundation’s activity and to recognise the most remarkable and relevant discoveries in that field.
+This new award, which is worth three hundred thousand Euros, aims to recognise a work of a broad biomedical nature with exceptional quality and scientific relevance results published within the last ten years.
 Only works nominated by the members of the Jury, some Board members of the Foundation and Scientific Societies may be considered candidates.

-The BIAL Award in Biomedicine has the support of the President of the Portuguese Republic, the Council of Rectors of the Portuguese Universities and the European Medical Association.
+The BIAL Award in Biomedicine has the patronage of the President of the Portuguese Republic, the Council of Rectors of Portuguese Universities and the European Medical Association.

 BIAL takes responsibility for its website contents.
 By clicking “continue” below, you will be taken to an external website, beyond our responsibility.